Nevenall/sufficient-reason/System/Magick.md

   Paradox is an expression of reality's resistance to being told what to do.
 It accumulates as a Complication that hinders future workings; it weaves its way into spells as flaws and unintended consequences; and sometimes paradox explodes as a reality bending backlash against a mage which can scar and change them and sometimes trap them in a bubble of strange reality known as Quiet.

   Paradox is generated only when a mage invokes their mystick will to affect a change in reality.
-It's generated in the smallest way from opporunities rolled on magickal actions, in a more serious way from attempting vulgar magick, but the most dangerous cause of paradox is failing a magickal action.
+It's generated in the smallest way from opportunities rolled on magickal actions, in a more serious way from attempting vulgar magick, but the most dangerous cause of paradox is failing a magickal action.

 ### Flaws and Consequences

-  The most common way for reality to bleed off the tension of being forcebly changed is when 1s are rolled on a magickal action.
+  The most common way for reality to bleed off the tension of being forcibly changed is when 1s are rolled on a magickal action.
 These opportunities can be activated to represent the unintended consequences of a spell, or reality weaving flaws into a working.

   For example, a fire spell may reasonably set unintended things on fire D8, because of some opportunities.
 A reflex enhancing life spell may require the target to eat frequently d6 to keep the effect from fading.

-  When an opporunity is rolled on a magickal action, the mage gets a PP and some kind of d6 complication.
+  When an opportunity is rolled on a magickal action, the mage gets a PP and some kind of d6 complication.
 The complication can be stepped up by using extra opportunities, or additional complications can be created.

-  These complications can be quite varied, but reality's favorite tactic is to punish mage's with it's own scientific and rational paradim.
+  These complications can be quite varied, but reality's favorite tactic is to punish mages with its own scientific paradigm.

 ### Paradox Complication

-  Each mage has a complication which represents their personal accumulation of paradox.
+  Each mage has a complication which represents their personal accumulation of paradox, like a static charge waiting to be discharged.
+Whenever a mage attempts a feat that obviously breaks the paradigm of the concensus reality, but especially when

 ### Backlash